apify/super-scraper/README.md

 ### Extract rules

-- mainly copied from here https://www.scrapingbee.com/documentation/data-extraction/
-- there are two ways how to create an extract rule: with shortened options or with full options
+Specify a set of rules to scrape data from the target webpage.
+There are two ways how to create an extract rule: with shortened options or with full options:

 #### shortened options:
 - value for the given key serves as a `selector`
-- using `@`, we can access an attribute of the element
+- using `@`, we can access attribute of the selected element

 ```json
 {